A Brief History

 In its fifth season, LeRoy & Lucile Melcher bestowed Unity Theatre with a gift of one hundred thousand dollars.
 This generous donation inspired other contributions from community members and served as a catalyst for growth and expansion.

 In the summer of 2000, the Board of Trustees raised private funds to purchase a historic building a few blocks from the original theatre.
 Built in 1906, the structure was a 23,000 square-foot warehouse that had been home to Schleider Furniture and Brenham Wholesale Grocery for many years.
 Renovation of the building took almost a year, with the help of many dedicated community volunteers and donors.

 The new Unity Theatre, located at 300 Church Street, opened on New Year’s Eve, 2001, with a grand masquerade party.
 Today, it proudly stands as a reminder of the city’s past, and provides a valuable asset to the community.

-Now in its twentieth season, and under the helm of Executive Artistic Director Kate Revnell-Smith, Unity Theatre attracts audiences and artists from Houston, Austin and beyond.
+Now in its 21st season, and under the helm of Executive Artistic Director Kate Revnell-Smith, Unity Theatre attracts audiences and artists from Houston, Austin and beyond.